Graveyard of Empires - Chapter 2

 The revolver thundered in the courtyard below.

-That logic stung of falsehood, though.
-It wasn’t a lack of sacrosanct belief for Wade, but rather a lack of personal worth.
+That logic stung of falsehood though.
+It wasn't a lack of sacrosanct belief for Argus, but rather a lack of personal worth.
 Both of them were members of the Ordo Mens Rea, but the similarities ended there.
-Wade was good with numbers; Patrick, an honorable Shield of the First Citizen, was a prodigy.
-Given the choice between which of the talents he wanted—guns or numbers—Wade wouldn’t even hesitate.
+Argus was good with numbers; Patrick, an honorable Shield of the First Citizen, was a prodigy.
+Given the choice between which of the talents he wanted—guns or numbers—Argus wouldn't even hesitate.

-Numbers didn’t impress people, but they were safe.
-Wade had never been good with weapons and sure as hell wasn’t a fan of putting his life at risk.
-The last time he used a pistol on a training range, he’d nearly shot himself in the foot.
+Numbers didn't impress people, but they were safe.
+Argus had never been good with weapons and he sure as hell wasn't a fan of putting his life at risk.
+The last time he used a pistol on a training range he'd nearly shot himself in the foot.
 Plus, numbers were important to the Ministry and the Republic.

-Yet knowing he was important didn’t diminish Wade’s jealousy.
-Dozens of schoolchildren clustered around Patrick with adoring faces.
+Yet knowing he was important didn't diminish Argus's jealousy.
+Dozens of school children clustered around Patrick with adoring faces.
 These were the children of the most famous and wealthiest citizens in the Galaxy, the ones who could afford to send their children to the Core to train with the Ministry.
-All of the children worshiped Patrick in a way that they would never worship Wade.
+All of the children worshipped Patrick in a way that they would never worship Argus.

 It hurt.

-Another small target, no bigger than a kiwi, flew up into the air.
-The shot that followed shook the glass Wade was watching through.
+Another small target, no bigger than a kiwi, flew up in the air.
+The shot that followed shook the glass Argus was watching through.
 Eighty meters, at least.
 That was the distance from which Patrick shot the target, and it exploded in a cloud of dust from a direct hit.
 Another cheer rose from the adoring crowd.

-“Patrick is an excellent shot,” the quartermaster offered, stepping up beside Wade to look out at the courtyard.
+"Patrick is an excellent shot," the quartermaster offered, stepping up beside Argus to look out at the courtyard.

 They were standing in a glass walkway, having stopped on their way to the hangar.
 They wanted to see what the commotion was about—neither had known a Shield was visiting the Ministry today—and ended up watching for several minutes.